-

 Vendor Central (VC) is the official portal for first party vendors, where manufacturers and distributors manage their wholesale relationship with Amazon, including purchase orders, invoicing, catalog setup, and operational performance.

-Vendor Confirmation Rate (VCR) measures the percentage of purchase order units that a vendor successfully confirms for delivery to Amazon, compared with the total units Amazon requested.
+Vendor Confirmation Rate (VCR) measures the percentage of purchase order units a vendor confirms to Amazon.
+Learn the formula, benchmarks, and how to improve it.

 Vendor